Bill Bellamy

 William Bellamy (born April 7, 1965) is an American actor and stand-up comedian.
 Bellamy first gained national notoriety on HBO's Russell Simmons' Def Comedy Jam, where he is credited for creating or coining the phrase "booty call", described as a late night call to a potential paramour with the intention of meeting strictly for sex.

-Early life and family
+Early life and education

-Bellamy was born in Newark, New Jersey.
-Bellamy is a cousin of basketball player Shaquille O'Neal.
+William Bellamy was born on April 7, 1965 in Newark, New Jersey.
+His cousin is basketball player Shaquille O'Neal.

-He attended Seton Hall Preparatory School in nearby South Orange, New Jersey (now located in West Orange).
-He majored in economics at Rutgers University.
+Bellamy attended Seton Hall Preparatory School in South Orange, New Jersey.
+He then majored in economics at Rutgers University.

 Career

 For many years, Bellamy was a staple on MTV, a VJ and the host of several MTV programs including MTV Jams and MTV Beach House.
 He went on to star in a number of movies, including Fled, Love Jones, The Brothers, How to Be a Player, Getting Played and Any Given Sunday.
 He also appeared on two episodes of the TV show Kenan & Kel.
 Additionally, he voiced Skeeter on the Nickelodeon television show Cousin Skeeter.

 In 2002, Bellamy had a co-starring role in the Fox Network television show Fastlane alongside Peter Facinelli and Tiffani Thiessen.
 He also appeared frequently as a "roundtable" guest on the late night E! talk show Chelsea Lately.
 Bellamy hosted seasons 5 and 6 of NBC's Last Comic Standing reality show (2007 and 2008).
 In 2014, he had a recurring role as Councilman Powell on the TV Land original series Hot in Cleveland.
 He voiced Marcus Hill, a playable character in the 2005 updated version of the NARC video game.

 In 2016, Bellamy played FBI Agent Sanders, the partner of Dolph Lundgren's character, in Kindergarten Cop 2.

 Bellamy hosted Bill Bellamy's Who's Got Jokes? on TV One.
 He was also an executive producer for it.
 In 2020, he starred in the Netflix miniseries Self Made.